-Most Skills Immigration streams require that you first submit a registration.
+Most Skills Immigration streams require that you submit a registration to the stream that best fits your situation.
 A registration is an expression of interest to be considered for the BC PNP; it is not an application to Skills Immigration and does not guarantee that you will be invited to apply.
+Registrations are submitted through BCPNP Online.

 At the application stage of the process, you will be required to provide documentation to verify the information you have provided in your registration or application.
-To help facilitate faster processing, we strongly recommend that you ensure your application contains all the required information and documentation when you submit it.
+To help facilitate processing, we strongly recommend that you ensure your application contains all the required information and documentation when you submit it.
 You should submit sufficient evidence to support the information you have provided.

 At any point in the BC PNP process, we may request further information or documents to substantiate the information provided in your registration or application.
 If you receive a request for more information by email, it will usually include a date by which you should respond.
 If you do not respond within the timelines given, your application may be refused.

-As we assess your application, we may conduct an inspection of your supporting employer's business to ensure they meet all requirements.
+As we assess your application, we may conduct an inspection of your supporting employer's business, or any other business, to ensure they meet all requirements.
 This is explained further in section 1.6 Inspections and Information Gathering.